- High-tech features standard

 Good turbo punch ensures that the 2020 Audi A3 has no problem merging onto highway.

-The 2020 Audi A3 is available in two configurations, both of which provide ample performance.
+The 2020 Audi A3 is available in four configurations, all of which provide ample performance.
 Lively handling adds to this small car’s appeal.
 We rate the 2020 A3 at 7 out of 10 for its performance.
+If rated separately, the S3 and RS3 would score higher.

 All A3s make use of a 2.0-liter turbo-4.
 In front-drive form, the engine shuttles 186 horsepower and 221 pound-feet of torque forward through a 7-speed dual-clutch automatic transmission.
 All-wheel-drive A4s use an uprated version of the engine that comes in with 220 hp and 258 lb-ft, as well as a 6-speed dual-clutch automatic.